CiscoDevNet/intersight-powershell/docs/Initialize-IntersightKubernetesStatefulSetStatus.md

 ```

 ### -ObservedGeneration
 ObservedGeneration is the most recent generation observed for this StatefulSet.
-It corresponds to the StatefulSet&apos;s generation, which is updated on mutation by the API Server.
+It corresponds to the StatefulSet&amp;apos;s generation, which is updated on mutation by the API Server.

 ```yaml
 Type: long